Pros and Cons of LPG Forklifts [Updated for 2023]

 2. Operator Training

-LPG forklift may require additional operator training to ensure proper use.
+LPG forklifts may require additional operator training to ensure proper use.
 Features like the inching pedal can help fine-tune performance when used correctly.
 However, their misuse can cause forklifts to overheat and potentially damage the engine.
-Similarly, the repeated motions for replacing LPG tanks can injure operators if not performed safely and correctly.
-Investing in proper operator training is key for success.
+Similarly, repeated motions for replacing LPG tanks can injure operators if not performed safely and correctly.
+Proper operator training is key to success.

 3. Less Maneuverable